Abe Lincoln may have said that you can’t always please everyone.

 23. Giant Stag Beetle

 One beetle you can find while exploring the woods is the Giant Stag Beetle (Lucanus elaphus).
-It is a large, dark brown, or black beetle that can reach lengths of up to 3.5 inches.
-When threatened, it will open its wings, revealing its bright orange elytra.
+It is a large, dark brown or black beetle that can reach lengths up to 3.5 inches.
+It will open its wings when threatened, revealing its bright orange elytra.

 The male stag beetle uses its strong mandibles for defense and breaking into the female’s hard exoskeleton during mating season.

-The giant stag beetle is a threatened species of the types of beetle in Minnesota.
-As a result, if you come across one, make sure to leave it be!
+The giant stag beetle is a threatened species of beetle in Minnesota.
+As a result, if you come across one, leave it be!

 24. Glowworm

-Glowworms are other types of beetles in Minnesota that are found throughout the state.
-They are typically found near wooded areas, on logs, or the ground.
+Glowworms are other types of beetles in Minnesota found throughout the state.
+They are typically found near wooded areas, on logs, or on the ground.
 Plus, they can be found inside houses when they inadvertently enter through windows and doors.

-Meanwhile, Glowworm larvae are called glowworms because they have the ability to emit light from their abdomen.
+Meanwhile, Glowworm larvae are called glowworms because they can emit light from their abdomen.

-The larvae will use this light as a defense mechanism against predators that might try to eat it.
-It does this by attracting attention from potential predators or by making itself look bigger than it actually is.
+The larvae will use this light to defend against predators that might try to eat it.
+It does this by attracting attention from potential predators or by making itself look bigger than it is.

 25. Gold-and-brown Rove Beetle